101 Best Things to Do on Oʻahu, Hawaiʻi

 Regardless of which direction you choose to hike the loop, you will pass by the pool either way.
 However, if you’re interested in completing the full loop trail, I recommend hiking it in the same direction as I have shown in my separate post.

-I say this because the Judd Trail is a very muddy hike, so it’s nice to swim and clean off in the pool just before completing the trail.
+I say this because the Judd Trail is a very muddy hike, making the Jackass Ginger Pool a great place to swim and clean off just before completing the trail.

 Read My Separate Post: Judd Trail & Jackass Ginger Pool